 Poorly designed databases are counterproductive to performance.
 Yet, many companies are unaware of the little errors that are causing big problems.
-These 10 database design best practices will help you significantly increase your company’s database performance, create more productive search queries and improve data quality.
+These 10 database design best practices will help you significantly increase your company’s database management and performance, create more productive search queries and improve data quality.

 Tip #1: Avoid Using Hints

 Some of the largest RDBMS vendors have spent countless hours and untold amounts of money to create the most sophisticated and efficient SQL engines.
 Hints explicitly restrict the RDBMS from utilizing the most efficient access path to the data.
 If a hint is needed, it is most likely a database/query design flaw that needs to be addressed.

 Tip #2: Proper Datatypes